 Can my child switch from another curriculum to the British curriculum mid-year?

 In most cases, yes.
-The self-paced nature of many online providers makes mid-year entry more practical than in traditional schools.
-The transition is smoothest when students have strong foundations in English, mathematics, and science.
-Speak to your chosen provider about placement assessments to determine the right entry point.
+Providers like CambriLearn that offer flexible delivery (live, self-paced, or blended) make mid-year entry more practical than traditional schools.
+Transitions are smoothest when students have strong foundations in English, mathematics, and science.
+Most providers offer placement assessments to determine the right entry point.

 How do online students socialise?

-Online schools offer virtual clubs, group projects, and enrichment activities.
-Some providers organise in-person meetups and events in major cities.
-However, families should also arrange local social opportunities through sport, arts, community activities, or homeschool networks.
-Socialisation requires intentional effort regardless of the schooling model.
-CambriLearn has an advanced socialisation ecosystem driven by CambriCommunity.
+Online schools offer virtual clubs, group projects, and enrichment activities, and stronger providers organise in-person meetups in major cities.
+Families should also arrange local social opportunities through sport, arts, community activities, or homeschool networks.
+CambriLearn runs an active socialisation ecosystem through CambriCommunity, with both online communities and regional in-person events.

 What internet speed do I need?